List of diplomats of the United Kingdom to Iran: Ambassadors extraordinary and plenipotentiary (1944–1980)

-Head of British Interests Section, Royal Swedish Embassy, Tehran (1980–1990)
+Heads of British Interests Section, Royal Swedish Embassy, Tehran (1980–1990)

 In 1980 Britain closed its embassy in Tehran after a brief occupation of the compound in the wake of the Iran hostage crisis, the Iranian Embassy siege and was subsequently represented in the country by Sweden as a protecting power.
 Nonetheless, a small detachment of British personnel maintained a presence at the Swedish Embassy.